A Woman Owned & Operated Family Business

-We cover inspection needs from Industrial Pipe and Power Plant Site equipment, to our highly customizable Portable Videoscopes for the Aviation Industry.
+We cover inspection needs from Industrial Pipe and Power Plant Inspection Camera Systems, to our highly customizable PVX Series Portable Videoscopes for Casting Houses and the Aviation Industry.

-Anywhere you need to see and can’t fit your head?
-We can find a quality, affordable option–or offer a FREE Estimate for Repairs.
+Anywhere you need to see and can’t fit your head – We can find a quality, affordable option that meets your needs AND your budget.

 Quality, Affordable Inspection Equipment